thihanmoekyaw/thihanmoekyaw.github.io/ncsa-visual-analytics-bookmarks/index.md

 #### Changes Made

-1. Modified the `NCSA_ManhattanPlot` function and the `_ManhattanPlot` class to accept an optional "IN_PATHWAY" parameter, which is a boolean column indicating whether a data point is part of the gene pathway of interest.
+1. Modified the `NCSA_ManhattanPlot` function and the `_ManhattanPlot` class to accept an optional "IN_PATHWAY" parameter, which is a boolean column indicating whether a data point is part of the gene pathway of interest.  `NCSA_ManhattanPlot` is the modified version of the `ManhattanPlot` source code from dash_bio python library.

 2. Updated the figure generation code to adjust the color of the data points based on the "IN_PATHWAY" column values.